ts7even/learnreact/README.md

 # Inside of index.js
-* Just export your App.js which orgainizes where all the compenents and conainers go.
-This does not change.
+* Just import App.js to the index.js  This does not change throughout the build.
 ```
 import ReactDOM from 'react-dom';